mz-ml/Spark_Recommender/README.md

 #### Project Summary

-- In this project, I apply Alternating Least Squares (ALS) to provide personalized movie recommendations and apply Item-Based Filtering using Euclidean distance to find similar movies
+- In this project, I apply Alternating Least Squares (ALS) to provide personalized movie recommendations and apply Item-Based Filtering using Euclidean distance to find similar movies.

 #### Outline